elvis808/twitter-clone/README.md

 ## Twitter Clone

 - Built with ReactJS, NextJs, Sanity CMS (for backend), TypeScript, SSR, Tailwind CSS, NextAuth.JS for the entirity of the project.
-- Incorporated commenting feature which enables users to comment on each post with the ability to see them in real time.
+- Incorporated commenting feature which enables users to post with the ability to see them in real time.

 Images of the application are displayed below.